 How to Freeze Grated Zucchini Without Blanching

-Please note that these instructions are only for freezing grated zucchini that will be used in baking recipes.
+The following instructions are only for freezing shredded or grated zucchini intended for baking recipes.

-1. Begin by rinsing off the zucchini with water.
-Then dry and cut the ends off.
+1. Rinse the zucchini with water, then dry it and cut off the ends.

 2. Using a medium grater or a food processor, grate the zucchini into a bowl.

-4. Then label, date, and then freeze flat in freezer for up to 1 year.
+4. Then label, date, and freeze flat in the freezer for up to 1 year.

-5. When you’re ready to use for baking, defrost the bag, then add to the recipe!
+5. When you’re ready to use it for baking, defrost the bag, then add it to the recipe!

 Angled image of mini chocolate zucchini bread loaves | All Images © Beyond the Butter™